SidTheEngineer/StreamCloud/README.md

 ### Data Structures

 Another interesting challenge that I encountered while building the functionality of the media player was constructing the way the tracks and queue are handled when the skip track or back track buttons are pressed.
 In order to make the track queue work alongside the ability to skip forward and backward, I used a Queue structure for the queue (FIFO) and Stack implementation for the previously played tracks (LIFO).
 This allowed me to (when the back track button is pressed) pop a track off the the previous track stack and play it, and insert the previously playing track into the beginning of the queue to be played next.
 When the skip forward button is pressed, I push the current track to the previous track stack and dequeue the next track to be played.
-There are probably other ways to implement this feature, but this implementation seemed intuitive at the time.
+This could have probably been implemented with a single array but I thought it would be fun to implement some data structure knowledge in the process, keeping the previous tracks and next tracks separate.

 ```JavaScript
 skipTrack() {